 For women who have been critical of their body in the past, pregnancy, childbirth, breastfeeding and motherhood in general may be an opportunity to reconcile and/or reframe some of these thoughts and feelings.

 “I was always double-checking my butt in the mirror before going out or trying to find the most slimming swimsuit before I had kids,” says mom of two Mary Ingraham, of Syracuse, New York.
-“After having my first child, I stopped caring so much and it was liberating.
+“After having my first child, I stopped caring so much, and it was liberating.
 I was completely amazed at what my body was capable of doing.
-Now, the only criteria for my swimsuit is: It has to stay on when I go down the water slide!”
+Now, the only criteria for my swimsuit is: It has to stay on when I go down the waterslide!”

 7. Increased vulnerability

 “Having kids brought me closer to a lot of people,” says mom of three Jaclyn Santos, of Hazlet, New Jersey.
-“I’m more open and honest with my friends and my sister, and we’ve all realized that most of us our going through similar things as parents.
+“I’m more open and honest with my friends and my sister, and we’ve all realized that most of us are going through similar things as parents.
 I feel good being completely transparent, and I’m not sure I did that before having kids.”

 8. Easier (or no) periods

 A small token of appreciation from Mother Nature for giving birth?
 Easier periods, for some.
 Everyone is different, but the Cleveland Clinic reports that women with endometriosis or a history of painful periods “may have easier periods at first after your baby is born” because pregnancy and childbirth stretch the uterus, dilate the cervix and release hormones that relax uterine muscles.

 And nursing moms can enjoy a few extra months of no period whatsoever, because fully breastfeeding delays menstruation in most cases.

 “I honestly think my favorite part of breastfeeding was not getting my period,” says mom of one Lisa Thompson, of Springfield, New Jersey.
 “When I finally got it, I had almost completely forgotten about periods altogether.”